tetragrade/veracity-ttrpg/readme.md

 + Each Facet has an associated die size ∈ {d4, d6, d8 d10, d12}.
 This corresponds to its prominence.
 \
 &nbsp;
-+ Whenever a save is made (by anyone in the scene) as a consequence of acting on one of your Facets, roll the die and modify the difficulty by the total, in your favor.
++ Whenever a save is made (by anyone in the scene) as a consequence of acting on one of your Facets, roll the die and modify the difficulty by the total, in your favour.
-+ However, whenever your character acts counter to one of their Facets, gain Stress equal to a roll of the die. i.e. a "Cruel" character acts nice to someone.
++ However, whenever your character acts counter to one of their Facets, gain Stress equal to a roll of the die. i.e. a "Cruel" character is nice to someone.
 \
 &nbsp;
 + Characters start with two d6 Facets and can have up to four.